Fuad-31/alx-system_engineering-devops/0x01-shell_permissions/README.md

-2-groups: this script lists all the groups the current user is part of
+./3-new_owner: this scripts changes the owner of hello to betty